Ruben Salazar: Death

 The story of Salazar's killing was the subject of "Strange Rumblings in Aztlan," a 1971 article by gonzo journalist Hunter S. Thompson for Rolling Stone magazine.
 On February 22, 2011, the Office of Independent Review released a report of its examination of the Los Angeles Sheriff's Department records on the death of Salazar.
 After reviewing thousands of documents, the civilian watchdog agency concluded there is no evidence that sheriff's deputies intentionally targeted Salazar or had him under surveillance.

 Deputy Wilson, after being identified as responsible for Salazar's death, stated that "he did not know, and under the circumstances was not concerned about, what kind of tear gas projectile he fired".
-Salazar's death captured the attention of many activists within the Chicano movement as his death occurred at the hands of those whom the movement felt was a large cause of the marginalizing of Chicano communities.
-During meetings with the district attorney in regard to the incident that led to Salazar's death, many Chicanos attended to voice their support as well as show a united force against police brutality.
+Salazar's death captured the attention of many activists within the Chicano movement as his death occurred at the hands of those whom the movement believed were responsible for the marginalization of Chicano communities.
+At meetings with the District Attorney about Salazar's death, many Chicanos complained about police brutality.
 After several days of testimony, a coroner's jury returned with a split verdict, and no charges were filed by the District Attorney.
 Nevertheless, three years after Salazar's death, Los Angeles County reached a settlement of $700,000 with Salazar's family as a result of the sheriff's department not using "proper and lawful guidelines for the use of deadly force" during the march.
 At the time, this was the highest settlement recorded in Los Angeles county history.

-He was survived by his wife, Sally (née Rober), and their daughters, Lisa Salazar Johnson and Stephanie Salazar Cook, and son, John Salazar.
+He was survived by his wife, Sally (née Robare), and their daughters, Lisa Salazar Johnson and Stephanie Salazar Cook, and son, John Salazar.